pnkfelix/pnkfx-blog/source/_drafts/cherrypicking-tuftes-of-hair.markdown

 But the reality is that I do not really want to spend that much time on this;
 having a presentation that matches every aspect of [tufte-jekyll] is not currently that important to me.
 (At least, not yet.)

-Instead, what I really want is to cherry-pick certain aspects that I find important.
+What I really wanted was to cherry-pick certain aspects that I find important.

-In particular, I *really* want sidenotes (and margin notes/figures), and the option for full width figures.
-Below, I'll discuss the motivation for each in turn.
+In particular, I *really* want sidenotes (and margin notes/figures), and an option for full width figures.
+I'll discuss each in turn.

-Luckily for me, the presentation of [tufte-jekyll][] is itself dedicated to spelling out how each feature was added.
-In other words, it seems *perfect* to use as the basis for cherry-picking.
+Luckily for me, the presentation of [tufte-jekyll][] is itself somewhat dedicated to spelling out how each feature was added.
+In other words, it seems *perfect* to use as the basis for such cherry-picking.

 Pretty much all of the things I wanted were implemented in [tufte-jekyll][] via Jekyll Plugins.
-Lets go through them one by one, largely just to prove to myself that it is all working as I expect,
+Let's go through them one by one, largely just to prove to myself that it is all working as I expect,

 (In actual practice, what this actually meant is that iteratively